wn9237/rest_spec/markdowns/api/user_post_registereddevices.md

-# Create
+# Create registeredDevice

-Create a new Create registeredDevice.
+Use this API to create a new registeredDevice.
 #### HTTP request
 ```http
 to be completed....